kkr-genweb/stream-segment-anything/README.md

 Super slow when running on CPU.
 Needs GPU for closer to real time segmentation.
 This folder processes one jpg at a time in slow offline/batch mode.

+### WARNING: Have retained the streaming script for now, but really the batch mode is the only thing tested so far.
 ---

 ## Installation